Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification

 To address the above challenges, we propose and realise an operating scheme for KI-ResPAs using non-degenerate pump tones: two pump tones at different frequencies are used to establish the amplification operating point, which refers to the power and frequency combination of the pump tones needed to achieve high gain.
+The purpose of this paper is to demonstrate the non-degenerate pumping scheme for operating KI-ResPAs and, for the first time, phase-sensitive amplification using a notionally simple superconducting thin-film resonator.
+To enable further development and optimisation of KI-ResPAs for quantum sensing, we systematically compare the degenerate and non-degenerate operating schemes.
 The non-degenerate pumping scheme crucially allows the amplification band to reside between the pump frequencies.
 As we shall show in later sections, the non-degenerate pumping scheme results in a continuous amplification band and allows simpler pump removal.
-In addition, our measurements show that there is improved stability in terms of gain drift against time, due to the placement of the pump tones away from the resonance peak.
+In addition, our measurements show that there is improved stability in terms of gain drift over time, due to the placement of the pump tones away from the resonance peak.
 The separation of the pump tones also enables phase-sensitive amplification, which occurs when the signal frequency is equal to the idler frequency.
 We have measured this phase-sensitive amplification, and obtained gain of $23\,\mathrm{dB}$ and squeezing ratio of $6\,\mathrm{dB}$.
 Finally, we demonstrate that the non-degenerate pumping scheme can be realised in a cross-harmonic mode, where the pump tones are placed in adjacent harmonics compared to the signal, and at pulse tube cooler temperature of $\sim4\,\mathrm{K}$.
 In total, these developments and results demonstrate that KI-ResPAs, with remarkable scalability and flexibility, has the potential to be an important technology in the future of quantum sensing.